 Can my body reject implants?

 - Implants are often made of artificial materials and as a result, they can cause a reaction (infection).
 If this occurs then they will need to be removed from the body.
-Fortunately, this phenomenon is not common because the body generally responds well to implants.
+Fortunately, this not common because the body generally responds well to implants.

 Further Reading – Medical References